Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 • Use non-gendered terms when talking about kink roles such as Top, bottom, Dominant, submissive, and so on.
 Do not assume that all Dominants are men, that all submissives are women, or that all kinky relationships are heteronormative.

-• Uplift and support queer women as educators, speakers, organisers, and community leaders.
+• Uplift and support queer women as educators, speakers, organisers, and leaders within the kink, polyamory, and sex-positive communities.

 Of course, fixing this kind of stuff takes more than just a few steps.
-Sapphic, lesbian and WLW erasure is deeply ingrained and pervasive.
+Erasure of sapphic and queer women is deeply ingrained and pervasive, and communities like kink and polyamory are not immune.
 Undoing it will require a massive cultural shift both within our little subcultures and in wider society.
 It won’t happen overnight, of course.
 But I do believe we can get there.
+Let’s start by acknowledging that lesbian and queer polyamory exist, are valid, and are beautiful.

 The Polyamory Community Has a Huge Slut-Shaming Problem